egalaiev/voice-agent-codebender-demo/README.md

 - Transcribes user speech and generates AI responses in real-time
 - Extracts customer details from the conversation
 - Sends extracted information to a webhook for further processing
+- Call timeouts after 5 minutes
+- Use function call to end the call after bidding the customer farewell

 ## Technologies Used